 Even if you aren’t a big traveler or camper, we always recommend that anyone undergoing CPAP treatment has a backup battery.
 Some CPAP batteries have a backup function that automatically kicks in when a person loses power.
 This kind of backup battery is ideal for people who live in areas where storms frequently knock power out.
 Moreover, this automatic battery backup feature is the reason why most people purchase CPAP batteries in the first place – because nothing should stop you from receiving your therapy.

 Most batteries will work with most CPAP machines, so the battery will automatically know whether or not the device is getting AC power.
-If the wind blows out the electricity or the electric gets shut off, the backup battery will kick on instantly, so you won’t even notice that your machine has switched power functions.
+If the wind blows out the electricity or the electricity gets shut off, the backup battery will kick on instantly, so you won’t even notice that your machine has switched power functions.

 2. CPAP Batteries are Versatile and Adaptable